rita-ni/DSCI-532_group-211_dashboards/README.md

 ### Description of the App/Dashboard

-The APP is called Stock Price Data Analysis.
-It has three tabs and two sets of charts for users to visualize: **monthly historical stock price**, and **investment value** of five tech companies from 2000 to 2010.
+The APP is called **Stock Price Data Analysis**.
+It has three tabs and two sets of charts for users to visualize: *monthly historical stock price*, and *investment value* of five tech companies from 2000 to 2010.

 - The first tab briefly introduces our dataset and the purposes of our APP.